-New Practice Green on North Course
+New Practice Green Update

 The practice green on the North Course is being reconstructed for several reasons, but mainly to double the size the of the putting surface, improve the drainage underground and replace the grass with a Bentgrass cultivar that is healthier and more consistent with what is on the golf course.
 The old green is over 30 years old and the size worked fine for the traffic back then but with increased use the wear patterns begin to emerge.
 We also anticipate that the newly remodeled green space will add an improved visual appeal to the entry to the course.